PaulAlexander23/three-layer-flow/README.md

 test - examples and validity

+1. Q last parameter in IF, DR and NA but first elsewhere..
+2. There are 2 functions to plot line of best fit.

 ## Interfaces and functions, `IF\`

 In this folder the right hand side of the problem is defined and also the various initial conditions and functions to plot them.
 The steady state solution is also plotted here.